Model-R/modleR/README.md

 #> NULL
 ```

 -   `species_name` is the name of the species to model
 -   `occurrences` is the data frame with occurrences, lat and lon are
     the names of the columns for latitude and longitude, respectively.
     If they are already named `lat` and `lon` they need not be
     specified.
 -   `predictors`: is the rasterStack of the environmental variables

 There are a couple options for data cleaning:

 -   `clean_dupl` will delete exact duplicates in the occurrence data
 -   `clean_nas` will delete any occurrence with no environmental data in
     the predictor set
 -   `clean_uni` will leave only one occurrence per pixel

 The function also sets up different experimental designs:

 -   `partition_type` can be either bootstrap or k-fold crossvalidation
 -   `boot_n` and `cv_n` perform repeated bootstraps and repeated k-fold
     crossvalidation, respectively
 -   `boot_proportion` sets the proportion of data to be sampled as
     training set (defaults to 0.8)
 -   `cv_partitions` sets the number of partitions in the k-fold
-    crossvalidations (defaults to 3) but overwrites part when n \< 10,
+    crossvalidations (defaults to 3) but overwrites part when n &lt; 10,
     setting part to the number of occurrence records (a jacknife
     partition).

 Pseudoabsence sampling is performed by function has also some options:

 -   `real_absences` can be used to specify a set of user-defined
     absences, with species name, lat and lon columns
 -   `geo_filt` will eliminate records that are at less than
     `geo_filt_dist` between them, in order to control for spatial
     autocorrelation
 -   `buffer_type`: can build a distance buffer around the occurrence
     points, by taking either the maximal, median or mean distance
     between points.
 It can also take a user-defined shapefile as the
     area for pseudoabsence sampling
 -   `env_filter` calculates the euclidean distance and removes the
     closest areas in the environmental space from the sampling of
     pseudoabsences